 Once the patch is installed, validate the configuration from vxprint -VPl and accordingly perform the suited steps.

-For example: In the below vxprint -VPl, we can see the VVR IP listed as
+For example: In the below vxprint -VPl, the VVR IP is listed as a single entry

 assoc : rvg=TEST_RVG